-It was one particular short tour in Florida that Keith assembled a group of premier sidemen; Eddie Christmas on drums, Tom Worrell on keys, and Kennan Shaw on bass.
-Playing as a unit for the first time, that night on the beach front stage in Pensacola, it was evident to all four that something special was happening.
+It was one particular short tour in Florida that Keith assembled a group of premier sidemen; Including Eddie Christmas on drums, Tom Worrell on keys.
+Playing as a unit for the first time, that night on the beach front stage in Pensacola, it was evident something special was happening.
 Everyone’s ears were just a little bigger, the grooves a little deeper, and it was a whole lot of fun.
-That weekend was really the birth of a BAND.

 Before they could shake the sand out of their shorts, Keith Stone with Red Gravy had won the New Orleans Blues Society’s local International Blues Challenge, and suddenly, there was work to do, writing new material for the big competition in Memphis.
-The initial idea of the band, to blend Straight Blues with New Orleans R&B remained the guiding light, following in the giant footsteps of Earl King, Professor Longhair and many others.
+The initial idea of the band, to blend New Orleans Music with the Blues remained the guiding light, following in the giant footsteps of Earl King, Professor Longhair and many others.

 IT’S ABOUT GREED, REALLY